yodrew/darkroomretreat/manuscript/air.md

 ### breathe {#breathe}

+Nature gives us a constant, abundant supply of fresh air, so our buildings should, too.

 I have observed a shocking number of people who seem oblivious to their own need for fresh air.
-Even though everyone knows we die within minutes without air, the importance of constant fresh air has somehow escaped many.
-I can only attribute this negligence to mass psychosis, my explanation for other appalling features of civilized life.
+Even though everyone knows we die within minutes without air, the importance of continuous fresh air has somehow escaped many.
+I can only attribute this negligence to mass psychosis, my explanation for the appalling features of civilized life.
 At the risk of insulting your intelligence, I am bound to address this fact of life, though it is one of the most basic, most obvious ones of all.

 Fresh air is always important.
 It is a normal condition of life and, along with warmth and safety, one of our most urgent necessities.
 Every second of our lives, quintillions of organic processes occur, and virtually all of them require oxygen.
 It is the most important nutrient we consume.
 We can live days without water and weeks without food.
 Not so, air.

 Just like food, air becomes a part of one's organism with every breath.
 This affects quality of life to a very great degree.
-Though it weighs little, the amount of air you breathe weighs twice as much as the food you eat.
-In a darkroom, you have little to do all day besides breathe.
+Though it weighs little, the daily amount of air you breathe weighs twice as much as the food you eat.
+In a darkroom, you have little to do besides breathe.
 So if you haven't usually paid attention to air quality, you will likely notice it in darkness.

 Whether you do or not, poor air quality cancels most benefits of a retreat.
 Intermittently airing the room out _does not work_.
 I mean opening the door a couple times a day with eyes covered.
 Put this approach out of your mind.
 This is darkness, not the dark ages.
-Whatever it takes, always provide yourself with continuous fresh air and especially in darkness.
+Whatever it takes, no matter where you are or what you are doing, always provide yourself with continuous fresh air.

-This means either:
+For a darkroom retreat, this means either:

 1. following the instructions below
 2. hiring an HVAC contractor to clean, repair, replace, or install ventilation in your home